 You’ve probably heard that tea is a very healthy beverage—and green tea has even more health benefits than black tea.
 Matcha is considered the most healthful drink of them all, courtesy of the special process used when making matcha tea.

 The whole world currently seems focused on matcha’s health-boosting benefits.
-In this post, we’ve reviewed the five best matcha green tea powders, based on how they are consumed.
+In this post, we’ve reviewed the nine best matcha green tea powders, based on how they are consumed.

 But before we introduce the top products in these categories, let’s talk about why you need the healthful benefits of matcha, and what things you need to consider when selecting your matcha.